christopherwaltham/UBC_PHYS_Python-crash-course/2. Arduino for Data Collection/README.md

 board.digitalWrite(5, 'HIGH')          # make LED light up
 #board.digitalWrite(5, 'LOW')          # uncomment this line to turn LED off
 ```

-If it does not work, it might be because the computer is not automatically able to determine which USB port the Arduino is plugged into.
-Go to system settings to find the name of the port and change line 3 to `board = Arduino('9600', port='PORT_NAME')` where PORT_NAME is replaced by the port name that the Arduino is connected to on your computer.
-On a Windows machine, the port name is typical `COM3` or something similar, whereas on a Mac the port name typically will look like `/dev/tty.usbmodem143201`.

 You can now expand your program to do something more interesting.
 What about have the LED flash on and off continously?
 To achieve this, add the following to the code you just wrote: